muhammadsahrul59/ObjectDetection-YOLOv8/README.md

 # Object Detection using YOLOv8✨

 This project demonstrates how to use YOLOv8 to perform object detection on a custom dataset.
-The project uses Label Studio to label the images, and then exports the labels to YOLO format.
+The project uses Label Studio to label the images and then exports the labels to YOLO format.
 The model is then trained on the labeled data, and the best model is saved as **_best.pt_**.
 The **_obj_detection_webcam.py_** script can then be used to perform object detection on a webcam.

 ## Prerequisites